Guides

 Combine with HTML output for a live-updating dashboard:

-zigzag run --path ./src --watch --html --open
+zigzag run --paths ./src --watch --html --open

 Or enable it in your config file for persistent use: